bgiarrizzo/bgiarrizzo/README.md

 # Hello there 👋

-I’m an experienced Developer and DevOps, and have been working with technology since I was a kid.
+I’m an experienced Developer and DevOps.
+I have been working with technology since I was a kid.

 I’ve written code as a developer and worked as a SysAdmin for startups, retailers, e-merchants, Financial Institutions, and even French territorial organisms.